pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/move-method.md

 Select whole "overdraftCharge" in "Account"

-#|en| After redirecting all method calls to the new class, we can entirely remove the method declaration in the <code>Account</code> class.
+#|en| After redirecting all method calls to the new class, we can entirely remove the method declaration in the `Account` class.

 Remove selected